 Blue Ridge Parkway

 The Blue Ridge Parkway is the longest linear park in the USA, stretching 469 miles from Great Smoky Mountains National Park in NC to Shenandoah National Park in VA.

 The most visited unit of America’s National Park System for 70+ years, the parkway passes right through Asheville as well as the charming Alpine town of Little Switzerland NC.

-The possibilities for day trips from Asheville along the BRP are endless, with popular overlooks such as Craggy Dome, Graybeard Mountain, Looking Glass Rock, the Cradle of Forestry, and Mt.
+Possible day trips from Asheville along the BRP are endless, with Craggy Dome, Graybeard Mountain, Looking Glass Rock, the Nantahala National Forest, and Mt.
 Mitchell all within easy driving distance.

 There are also some amazing Blue Ridge Parkway hikes in the area, including the Graveyard Fields Loop, the Crabtree Falls Loop, and the Craggy Pinnacle trail.

 Downtown Asheville Restaurants & Breweries